 It's always around this time that Who What Wear brings you its annual dress trends round-up, a certified edit of the most noteworthy frock looks for the year ahead.
-And while occasionwear had no place in our wardrobes in 2020, a host of our favourite brands—both high-end and high street—have concentrated their efforts on creating breathtaking dresses, just in time for rescheduled weddings, get-togethers, and evening plans.
+And while occasionwear had no place in our wardrobes in 2020, a host of our favourite brands—both high-end and high street—have concentrated their efforts on creating breathtaking dresses, (hopefully) just in time for rescheduled weddings, get-togethers, and evening plans.
 Just to be clear, when I say breathtaking, I mean breathtaking.

 Sure, there are more conventional dress trends that cater to the everyday.
 Knitted textures are staying put, as are puff sleeves.
 But the rest?
 They're the stuff of fashion dreams.
 Cue tulle (and lots of it), joyful prints, "look at me" colours, sheer fabrications, and a revert back to mini hemlines.
 (Brace yourself.)
-Keep scrolling to see nine dress trends 2021 has to offer.
-Let's all keep our fingers crossed for a year in which we can wear them all.
+Keep scrolling to see nine dress trends spring 2021 has to offer.
+Let's all keep our fingers crossed for a year in which we can wear them.

 Is it a crime to want to feel sexy again?
 Absolutely not.
 Is there an easy solution?
 Cue the slinky LBD.
 While black dresses always make an appearance come the autumn/winter collections, designers have reimagined them for spring using form-fitting silhouettes, lightweight fabrics, and plenty of alluring cut-outs.
 Jacquemus's black slip dress is already proving to be a top-selling piece from Moda Operandi's pre-orders.
-Though, there are lots of options out there to choose from.
+Though, there are lots of other options out there to choose from.

-"This season, we saw dresses uplifted with feel-good prints at Valentino, artisanal crochet and tie-dye dresses from Gabriela Hearst, and bright jewel tones in emerald and pink from Bernadette," confirms Liane Wiggins, head of womenswear buying at MatchesFashion.
+"This season, we saw dresses uplifted with feel-good prints at Valentino, artisanal crochet and tie-dye dresses from Gabriela Hearst, and bright jewel tones in emerald and pink from Bernadette," confirms Liane Wiggins, head of womenswear buying at Matches.
 Essentially, if a dress doesn't make you smile, don't buy it.

 Matches has invested heavily in what it's calling an indoor/outdoor dress.
 "With more and more staycations and more people continuing to work from home, versatile dressing this summer will continue to be important," stresses Wiggins.
 "This type of dress will become an essential for our customer.
 It can be worn either at home or away but also while you are working on Zoom."
 In our opinion, no dress is more up to the task than those of the (thinly) knitted variety.